Skip to main content

 Exception for short-term employment 15/45

-Exceptions from the hiring rule have been introduced to highlight certain situations where work in Sweden should not be considered as hiring of labour.
+Exceptions from the hiring rule have been introduced to highlight certain situations where work in Sweden should not be considered as hiring of labor.
 This is to ensure that certain undesirable situations are not taxed in Sweden.
 Examples of these situations are various projects, conferences, trainings and the like where people with employment abroad come to Sweden during short stays to participate, during their working hours.

 Therefore, exemptions are allowed for people who work a maximum of 15 consecutive days and a maximum of 45 days in Sweden during a calendar year.
 The calculation does not include weekends and days off.
 In these cases, the 183-day rule applies.